arcanum-protocol/arcanum-contracts/TESTCASES.md

 9) Test edge cases - call functions with zero shares, prices, assets etc and verify expected behavior.

-    9.1) Mint zero amount of shares, using existing token.

-    9.2) Burn zero amount of shares, using existing token.

-    9.3) Swap zero amount of share, using existing token.

     9.4) Make everything above with 0% target share, and 0% actual share, and 0$ price.

 10) Test adding tokens - add token to existing ETF then, mint/burn/swap, with it